fomightez/sequencework/Compare_biological_seq_strings/README.md

 >"FastANI rapidly compares fasta sequences and will output global identity.
 It is meant only for relatively similar genomes, and will not create any output if identity is below 75-80%." - from Mensur Dlakic's Biostars answer [here](https://www.biostars.org/p/9509271/#9509767)

-- If you are doing massive scales to compare non-rendundant sequences to get a sense of the degree of difference or increase in content of a databases since last time you checked, see this discussion:
+- If you are doing massive scales (I need to see if maybe works at lower too?!?!) to compare non-rendundant sequences to get a sense of the degree of difference or increase in content of a databases since last time you checked, see this discussion:
 https://twitter.com/BenLangmead/status/1679658259400077314    July 2023
 >"Genome folks: saw a tweet like this today?
 Can we do better than gzip as a way of measuring non-redundant sequence content & similarity, including between huge sequence collections, without gzip's windowing?
 Super efficiently?
 See this by Jessica Bonnie: https://biorxiv.org/content/10.1101/2023.02.02.526837v1 "
 https://twitter.com/jnalanko/status/1679843958229200896     July 2023